What are language acquisition theories?(2)

 e.
 Processability Theory (Pienemann)

-• Key Idea: L2 learners acquire grammatical structures in a predictable sequence based on their cognitive processing ability.
+Key Idea: Learners acquire grammar structures in a fixed sequence based on their cognitive processing ability.

 Leave a Reply